fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

 ## Git repositories

-Besides the extensive support for Helm repositories, the Helm operator also offers support for charts from Git repository sources.
+Besides the extensive support for Helm repositories, the Helm Operator also offers support for charts from Git repository sources.
 You can refer to a chart from a _Git_ repository, rather than a Helm repository, with a `.chart` section like this: